How to Roast a Chicken for a Simple Weeknight Dinner

 • ½ tsp black pepper

-4. Place your chicken in a cast-iron pan.
+3. Place your chicken in a cast-iron pan.
 Spread butter all over the chicken and then add your spices to a small bowl mix together and sprinkle over the butter.
+If using lemon and garlic cloves insert them inside the cavity of the chicken.

 Notes